sonalsharma5990/CourseProject/src/README.md

     and choose the lag with highest significance
 ### prior_generation
 - Input: Topics with causality significance score
+- Configuration:
-- Configuration: mu (Strength of prior)
+    - mu (Strength of prior)
+    - probM
+- Output:
+    - Topic prior
-- Output: Topics containing words with impact and significance
+    - Topics containing words with impact and significance

 ### measure of quality
 Calculate purity